 "...
-Thy kingdom come, Thy will be done, on earth as it is in heaven..."
+Thy kingdom come, Thy will be done, on earth as it is in heaven ..."

 And how does one bring the kingdom of heaven to earth?
-By loving God first-rather than things such as money and power-and by loving his neighbor as himself.
+By loving God first-rather than stuff like money-and by loving his neighbor as himself.
 By treating others as he would like and hope to be treated, as in the parable of the good Samaritan.
 Imagine if everyone did that. . . .